Primordial Black Holes Evaporating before Big Bang Nucleosynthesis: Influence on the BBN ingredients via hadronic interactions

 Substituting Eqs.~\eqref{eq:-4} and \eqref{eq:-35} into Eq.~\eqref{eq:-34}, we arrive at

+Here $g_{q}=3\times3\times2\times2=36$ and $g_{g}=8$ account for the multiplicity of quarks and gluons, respectively.
+For quarks, it includes colors, flavors, isospins, and spin polarizations.
+For gluons, it includes colors.
+Note that in {\tt PYTHIA}, $q$ and $g$ are always generated in pairs with opposite colors.
+So the factor of two related to the pair production is canceled out by the factor of two arising from quarks/antiquarks or gluon polarizations.

-Taking $g_{q}=3\times2$, $g_{g}=8$, and those $N^{\star}$'s presented above, we plot Eq.~\eqref{eq:-36} in Fig.~\ref{fig:meson} as dashed lines, which approximately agree with the results obtained from {\tt BlackHawk} (solid lines).
-Note that in Fig.~\ref{fig:meson}, we only present {\tt BlackHawk} results for $m_{{\rm BH}}\geq10^{9}$ g due to the $10^{5}$ GeV issue mentioned earlier.
+Taking the specific values of $g_{q}$, $g_{g}$, and $N^{\star}$, we plot Eq.~\eqref{eq:-36} in Fig.~\ref{fig:hadron} as dashed lines, which approximately agree with the results obtained from {\tt BlackHawk} (solid lines).
+Note that in Fig.~\ref{fig:hadron}, we only present {\tt BlackHawk} results for $m_{{\rm BH}}\geq10^{9}$ g due to the $10^{5}$ GeV issue mentioned earlier.
 In our analysis, when $m_{{\rm BH}}<10^{9}$ g, we use the analytical results and calibrate them (by rescaling) to match the {\tt BlackHawk} results at $m_{{\rm BH}}=10^{9}$ g; when $m_{{\rm BH}}>10^{9}$ g, we use the {\tt BlackHawk} results.

-It should be noted that while these mesons are continuously produced by PBHs, they are concurrently depleted, primarily through decay, and, to a lesser extent, through interactions with other particles.
+It should be noted that while these mesons are continuously produced by PBHs, they are concurrently depleted through decay or scattering with nucleons.
 Since the lifetimes of these mesons ($\tau_{\pi^{\pm}}=2.6\times10^{-8}$ s, $\tau_{K^{\pm}}=1.2\times10^{-8}$ s, $\tau_{K_{L}^{0}}=5.1\times10^{-8}$ s) are much shorter than the relevant BBN time scales ($1\sim100$ s), their abundances would decline rapidly via decay if the production ceased.
 Owing to the continuous production, their abundances are maintained at steady values determined by the following balance: